marvinhagemeister/gmap-helpers/README.md

 };

 const map = new GMap(canvas, options);
-const marker = map.placeMarker(pos, {
+const marker = map.placeMarker({
+  position: pos,
   url: "https://example.com/"
 });

 ```

 ## `GMap` class methods

 ### `placeMarker`

-Adds a marker to the current map and fit all markers into the current view.
-Also assigns a click event if a URL is set.
+Adds a marker to the current map and assign a click event if an url is set.

+### `fitMarkers`

+Fit all given markers into the current map viewport.

 ### `clearMarkers`